FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 Council.

+In seconding the motion, Councillor Prendiville pointed out that €400m of road tax
+---
-In seconding the motion, Councillor Prendiville pointed out that €400m of road tax--- receipts had been given to Irish Water and the Members should fight to retain this
+receipts had been given to Irish Water and the Members should fight to retain this

 funding.